survivejs/webpack-book/manuscript/styling/01_loading.md

 Execute `npm start` now.
 Browse to `http://localhost:8080` if you are using the default port and open up *main.css* and change the background color to something like `lime` (`background: lime`).
 Develop styles as needed to make it look a nicer.

 You continue from here in the next chapter.
-Before that, though, you learn about styling-related techniques.
+Before that, though, you'll learn about styling-related techniques.

 ![Hello cornsilk world](images/hello_02.png)